puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 ##Working with Puppet Projects
 Geppetto provides several options for creating and editing Puppet projects.

 * **Create new projects**  Work on new Puppet projects, Puppet modules, or Puppet projects based on [Forge](http://forge.puppetlabs.com/) modules.
-You can create new projects based on existing projects from your local file system, and from GitHub or SVN.
+You can create new projects based on existing projects from your local file system, and from Git or SVN.

-* **Create new repositories**  You can create new repositories on GitHub or SVN, and then populate those repositories with new or existing Puppet projects.
+* **Create new repositories**  You can create new repositories on Git or SVN, and then populate those repositories with new or existing Puppet projects.

 * **Import and commit projects**  From Git or SVN, import existing Puppet projects, edit them, and then commit them back to the repository that they came from.
 You can also publish modules directly to the Forge.